 But things get dicier for the salmon as the river nears the salt water.
-Over the past century the lower Skagit has been diked and developed.
+Over the past century the lower Skagit has been diked and where land and water meex developed.
 As the river spills to the Sound, much of the shoreline has been altered.
 Kiket, by contrast, is a rare stronghold for the fish.
 It has healthy eelgrass beds in a sound where eelgrass is disappearing.
 It has a spawning beach for forage fish like smelt and herring.
 And it is an important link in a chain of pocket estuaries that provide rearing areas for young salmon, says Hinton.